kilyas85/analog-cmos-ota-design/README.md

 ![Common-source amplifier schematic](common-source-amplifier/figures/schematic.png)

 *Transistor-level implementation of the self-biased common-source amplifier with a PMOS active load and capacitive output load.*
+The PMOS active load provides a high output resistance to support the required voltage gain, while the feedback path establishes the DC operating point of the amplifier.
+The circuit was sized and simulated with a 100 fF capacitive load.

 #### Frequency Response

 ![Common-source amplifier frequency response](common-source-amplifier/figures/frequency-response.png)

 *AC simulation showing approximately 30 dB low-frequency gain and a 3 dB bandwidth of approximately 11.5 MHz.*
+The simulated low-frequency gain is approximately 30 dB.
+The response reaches the 3 dB point at approximately 11.5 MHz, satisfying the targeted gain and bandwidth requirements.

 #### Transient Response